eftieell/intro_programming_2/src/chapters/lists_and_dicts/lists.md

 languages = ["C++", "python", "Java", "Perl", "JavaScript", "R", "Go", "Rust", "Haskell", "Perl"]

 # Access the first element in a list with an index value of 0
+# Outputs "I can program in C++""
 print(f"I can program in {languages[0]}")

 # Access the last element in a list with an index value of len(languages)-1 or -1:
+# Both of the next lines output "I can program in Perl"
 print(f"I can program in {languages[len(languages)-1]}")
 print(f"I can program in {languages[-1]}")

 # Lists are mutable, so you can modify the value of an element in the list using its index:
+# This changes the first language in the list from "C++" to "C#"
 languages[0] = "C#"
 ```